 As an investment property owner, there are many things you need be sure to include in your renter’s lease agreement.
 By having an iron-clad lease, you will be able to avoid costly consequences down the road.
-In our latest post, we discuss several things you need to be sure to include in the lease agreement of your Melbourne property.
+In our latest post, we discuss several things you need to be sure to include in the lease agreement of your Central Florida property.

 While most agreements are boilerplate, there are a number of things landlords will forget to include in their lease agreement that can come back to bite them later down the road.
 It is ok for your lease to be lengthy.
 Being detailed will save you from any questions or discrepancies that may arise with your tenants.
 A detailed lease will protect both parties in the long run.